noahehall/theBookOfNoah/0current/aws/exams/services/containers/eks.md

 - data plane: use kubectl to interact with the k8s api (unless using managed node groups)
   - [check this file](../../../../../linux/bash_cli_fns/k8s.sh)

+#### authnz

+- authN: every service/user accessing eks/k8s resources must be identified
+  - if authN failes all further connection & communication is denied
+- authZ: after authN is validated, check if the principal is authZ for the requested action
+- aws api: IAM handles authNZ and behaves like all other aws services
+- k8s api:
+  - authN: eks uses IAM users to authN to a k8s cluster
+    - both IAM and EKS are integrated services managed by AWs
+    - addresses issue of k8s not providing end-user authN
+  - authZ: uses native k8s RBAC for all permissions for interacting with the eks clusters k8s api
+- general workflow
+  - kubectl: all cmds sends an API request to k8s api and attaches your IAM identity with the request
+  - k8s: verifies your identity with IAM
+  - IAM: responds with a token to the k8s api server
+  - k8s: api server checks its internal RBAC mapping and confirms if the user related to the token has authZ for the request
+  - k8s: the api server processes the requests and responds to the kubectl client with success/failure data

 ### control plane

 - consists of atleast two api server nodes and three etcd nodes across three availability zones